jhallen/joe-editor/docs/windows.md

 away from the end of file and pressing ^C to terminate.
 If that doesn't work, try task manager.

-Some programs can be made to work, for example Python needs the "-i" switch to function properly.
+Some programs can be made to work, for example Python will behave if given the "-i" switch.
 The shell windows interact with applications similarly to the way that mintty does.
 If there is a workaround for mintty, it will likely work for JOE.

 ### Appearance